Automated Tests for GA4, Meta, Google Ads & GTM

 - No history: Manual checks leave no audit trail, unless heavily documented, of what passed and what failed

-Automated testing solves all of these.
-You define the expected behavior once, and tests run on a schedule or on-demand validating every user journey every time, with a full history of results.
+Automated tests for GA4 solve all of these.
+You define the expected behavior once, and tests run on a schedule or on-demand, validating every user journey every time, with a full history of pass/fail results.

 Manual and Automated Testing Tools for Google Analytics Events: Compared